matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 moment to plant a tree is 10 years ago, the second best is today."
 The short term solution requires a good UX in clients to notify the user that they expect to login with SRP but the server doesn't support this.
-*My initial thought was to look at whether SSSS is set for the user, or even try to decrypt it* *with the given password and give a warning if this works, but the server can just lie to the* *client about that, leaving the user none the wiser.*

 SRP is vulnerable to precomputation attacks and it is incompatible with elliptic-curve cryptography.
 Matthew Green judges it as